RSE-102/Lecture-Material/README.md

 ## Timetable and content

-- The current course runs from Tuesday, October 4 to Friday October 7, 2022, with a *reflection day* on December 6, 2022.
+- The first course ran from Tuesday, October 4 to Friday October 7, 2022, with a *reflection day* on December 6, 2022.
-- The next course runs from Monday, **October 9 to Friday October 13, 2023**, with a *reflection day* on December tbd., 2023.
+- There will be **no course in 2023**.
+Instead, we will organize a week-long summer school on *Research Software Engineering with Julia: Basics, Visualization, and Statistics* running from Monday, October 9 to Friday October 13, 2023.
+More information will follow.
+- Presumably, we will organize the orginal RSE 102 in **October 2024** again.

 ### Day 1: Git and misc